 Guy gives you the tour of what files you’ll get from your orchestral session plus a short example of how to get a decent sounding mix in a very short amount of time.

 Who’s Teaching Me?

 Guy Michelmore is a multi-award winning film, games and television composer who’s clients include Marvel, Disney, Dreamworks, Lionsgate and dozens of major TV networks around the world.
 He’s best known for his work with Marvel on eight animated feature films including Ultimate Avengers and Thor, as well as hundreds of episodes of television including Avengers: Earth’s Mightiest Heroes, Iron Man: Armoured Adventures, Hulk and many more.
 He is renowned for his speed of working and this course gives you an insight not only into his compositional template but also his workflow.

 Join our ThinkSpace Students Facebook group (and exclusive premium student workgroup) to receive feedback on your work from some of our experienced premium course tutors.
-You can also ask for feedback from any other students currently enrolled on the course, as well as offer your point of view on other people’s work.
+You can also ask for feedback from any other students currently enrolled on the course, as well as offer your point of view on other students’ work.